networkx/nx-guides/content/applications/goodwillhunting.md

 This may be fine for small `n`, but it quickly becomes [untenable as `n` increases](https://oeis.org/A000055/graph).

-Fortunately, we were only tasked for finding the result for `n=10`!
+Fortunately, we were only tasked with finding the result for `n=10`!

 ```{code-cell}
 nhi_trees = [